Table of Contents

 Meatballs

-• Combine 1 pound ground beef, 1 beaten egg, 2 teaspoons minced garlic, ½ cup fresh cilantro chopped, 1 teaspoon cumin, ½ teaspoon salt, ¼ teaspoon pepper, and ½ cup cooked rice.
+• In a large bowl, combine 1 pound ground beef, 1 beaten egg, 2 teaspoons minced garlic, ½ cup fresh cilantro chopped, 1 teaspoon cumin, ½ teaspoon salt, ¼ teaspoon pepper, and ½ cup cooked rice.

 • Form 20-24 tight meatballs by rolling between your palms (we made ours about 1½ inches wide).
-Brown on all sides in a hot pan with 1-2 tablespoons olive oil for a few minutes.
+Brown on all sides in a hot pan over medium heat with 1-2 tablespoons olive oil for a few minutes.
 Set aside.

 Soup